 The use of WM and other classic modules is only possible with workarounds that require complicated Customizing and supplementary developments.
 The range of functionality is very extensive: it is possible to map very complex processes, to add a wide range of additional functionalities from 3D to GPS / RFID and to integrate SAP DAS (Dock Appointment Scheduling) and SAP TM (Transportation Management).
 This comes at a price in the form of complex Customizing and the SAP-typical transactions overflowing with information and functions.
 For power users who want to keep an eye on even the smallest detail, this is an excellent solution.
 For truck drivers and gate personnel, however, there is room for improvement in terms of ease of use, or user convenience, and transparency.
 The finished transactions used here make only rudimentary use of the possibilities of Responsive Design and a good UI.
 The Yard Cockpit with 2D view is a good approach for gaining insight into the current situation and position of the transport unit.
 The 3D view, in contrast, is nothing more than an attempt to use modern technology in a promotionally effective way.

-Yard funcitonality in SAP EWM (SAP Extended Warehouse Management)
+Functionalities of Yard Management in SAP EWM (SAP Extended Warehouse Management)

-The module supports comparatively simple yard processes and handles relevant resources in the form of transport units (TUs).
+The yard management in SAP EWM supports comparatively simple yard processes and handles relevant resources in the form of transport units (TUs).

 The solution: Flexus Yard Management for SAP